grooviter/tablesaw/README.md

 ### Overview

 __Tablesaw__ is a dataframe and visualization library that supports loading, cleaning, transforming, filtering, and summarizing data.
 If you work with data in Java, it may save you time and effort.
 Tablesaw also supports descriptive statistics and can be used to prepare data for working with machine learning libraries like Smile, Tribuo, H20.ai, DL4J.

-### Tablesaw features
+### Features

 #### Data processing & transformation
-* Import data from RDBMS, Excel, CSV, TSV, JSON, HTML, or Fixed Width text files, whether they are local or remote (http, S3, etc.)
+* Import data from Excel, CSV, TSV, JSON, HTML, or Fixed Width text files, from local / remote location (http, S3, etc.)
+* Import data from RDBMS
 * Export data to CSV, JSON, HTML or Fixed Width files.
 * Combine tables by appending or joining
 * Add and remove columns or rows